Vorlonhomeworld/BBCL/3 How do I get it.md

 |      LISPWORKS           | Fully Compliant           |    02/2020 (Windows Personal Edition)    |
 |      SBCL                | Mostly Conforms           |    09/27/2020                            |

+CLISP - which "mostly conforms" to ANSI standsards, looks to be ok.
+It's a general use Common Lisp implementation, it's free to use, has an extensive help menu. **However** it hasn't been updated since 2010!
+Now, Common Lisps ANSI standard were set in 1994 and haven't been updated, so it's not likely that this implementation would be out of date with the standard, however, any programs made by humans are going to have bugs, and since bugs need to be fixed by updating the code, and this code hasn't been updated since 2010, I would be hesitant to use this even though it's availalbe to me.

 Now, Clozure CL states that it conforms to the ANSI Compliant Status, however, it's got a rather complex installation proceedure and it's got a large amount of eye candy.
 That and it's showing updates for various files fom 2015 up to 2 days ago.
-Granted, not all files need to be updated, however
+Once again, the Ansi standard was set up in 1994 so the code won't neccessarily be out of date or anything.
+Just as with CLISP with the updates being all over the map, I would be less inclined to want to run that implementation of Common Lisp.

+CMU CL states that it "mostly conforms" to the Ansi Standard.
+CMU CL's installation process is a bit akward.
+It the only installation where you **must** have a binary of CMU CL already on your system for this to work.
+They *do* provide one, but no other installation makes that request.
+That being said, it's free and has a ton of features no other Common Lisp implentation offers, like a graphic interface (Hemlock) as part of the package.
+However, their most recent update is in 2018.
+Again, because the ANSI standard was set in 1994, it's going to conform, however, people are still reporting bugs with the implemenation and since bugs need to be fixed via updating the code, I would be hesitant to use this one either.

+LispWorks can either be a personal or a commercial distribution.
+They state they're fully compliant with the Ansi Standard and show a very recent update of February 2020.
+So far so good.
+However, the personal edition has many missing features including the ability to create a runtime, secondly, a lot of purchased software will allow you to upgrade it if you purchase the license, the personal version will not allow this.
+Thirdly, the licensing is very proprietary and is not fully described prior to downloading.
+As a hobbyist, I wouldn't download this.
+If I were running a company using Common Lisp coding, I might,maybe.

+SBCL is a free version of Common Lisp, they state they "mostly conform" to ANSI Standards, it's important to note that SBCL is an fork from CMU-CL (from their
+COPYING file within the implementation), which has been in [development since the early 1980's](https://www.cons.org/cmucl/credits.html).
+Further SBCL shows updating as current as 9/27/2020.
+This shows that the implementors pay attention and update to take care of any existing bugs.
+Further, their documentation is easily found and accessible via hyperlinks and the search function.
+Support is offered via mailing lists.
+They have a good amount of links that reference their project on their page as well.
+They show their improvements on their news page which is easy to find.
+They also have a seperate manual (geared to programmers) talking about internal calls. **This** is a verison I'd be comfortable installing and running!